mstftikir/KN/README.md

 # Contact List Web Application

 This project is a web based contact listing application that allows listing contacts, searching by name, paging.
-Its data is taken from a file on application statup.
+Its data is taken from a file on application start-up.
 Please find details below.

 ## Table of Contents